torusresearch/documentation/faq/developers.md

 ### How do I start using Torus?

-Developers can refer the ""Getting Started' section. \(Hyperlink included to direct to Getting Started\).
+Developers can refer the ["Getting Started"](../getting-started.md) section.
 Users can start using Torus by the guide or visiting [https://app.tor.us](https://app.tor.us) or from the respective DApps who have integrated us shown below :"

 ### How is my login method related to how I send and receive something from my wallet?